moise-mulungu/mixed-react-projects/src/features/weather-app/big-picture.md

 no inputs or user interaction
 hardcode the city/country
-query the API using the hardcoded city/country show the query results as JSON (do a VSCode global search on "howtoreact.*display" to see an example of how you can display the API query results (JSON) in the Web page)
+query the API using the hardcoded city/country show the query results as JSON (do a VSCode global search on "howtoreact.*display" to see an example of how you can display the API query results (JSON) in the Web page)(good)